selmahassan/Customer-Profitability-Modeling/README.md

 ## Author

-**Selma Hassan**
+**Selma Hassan** -
-Data Science graduate with a computer science concentration, interested in data science applications in finance and consumer analytics.
+B.S. in Data Science with a computer science concentration from Emory University, interested in data science applications in finance and consumer analytics.